ToucanToco/weaverbird/docs/_docs/user-interface/rollup.md

   - `Columns`: the columns to be aggregated (you can apply the same aggregation function to several columns at once)

-  - `Function` the aggregation function to be applied (sum, average, count, min or max).
+  - `Function` the aggregation function to be applied (sum, average, count, count distinct, min, max, first or last).

 - `(Optional) Group rollup by`: Optional, if you need to apply the rollup computation by groups of rows, you may specify here columns used to constitute